 Existing Medical Assistance (MA) Programs

-If you were already on Medical Assistance (MA) before 2014, the most important thing to know about MA and health care reform is that nothing has to change about your coverage.
-You will be able to keep the coverage and benefits that you already have.
+If you were on Medical Assistance (MA) before 2014, the most important thing to know about MA and health care reform is that nothing has to change about your coverage.
+You are able to keep the coverage and benefits that you had before 2014.

-There are some changes happening in MA, but they are changes that will expand coverage to more people, not take it away from anyone.
+There are some changes that happened in MA, but they are changes that expanded coverage to more people, and did not take it away from anyone.

 If you were not on MA before 2014, you might be able to get it under the new rules.
 You can read more about the changes to MA later in this article.

 Existing Medicare Programs

 The most important thing to know about Medicare and health care reform is that if you were on Medicare before 2014, your coverage didn't change.
 You can keep getting your Medicare coverage, and your benefits stay the same, whether you are on Original Medicare or Medicare Advantage.

 The Affordable Care Act (ACA) did make some small changes to Medicare.
 You can read more about these changes later in this article.